 The Firefighter is responsible for firefighting entailing the combating, extinguishing and preventing of fires and the saving of life and property.
 A Firefighter is responsible for rapidly and efficiently performing various duties under emergency conditions frequently involving considerable hazards, all of which may require strenuous exertion under handicaps like heat, smoke and confined spaces.
 Depending on the nature of the emergency the Firefighter provides basic life support and performs extrication and rescue.
 This position requires the ability to interact with patients, independently assess and treat medical emergencies, follow treatment protocols, document findings and events for the patient’s medical record.
 Work is often carried out under stressful conditions in the presence of contagious disease, environmental, chemical or physical violence hazards.
 Firefighters are responsible for driving assigned apparatus to fire and emergency scenes, and operating pumps or other mechanical equipment as required.
 The work involves extensive training in performing firefighting and rescue activities.

 The Firefighter’s work includes routine duties in the maintenance of firefighting equipment, apparatus and fire district property.
 The Firefighter will assist in the inspections of buildings for fire hazards and compliance with fire prevention ordinances.
-The Firefighter is responsible for carrying out the specific orders and directions as received from a higher ranking officer in the normal course of maintenance duties and firefighting.
+The Firefighter is responsible for carrying out the specific orders and directions as received from a higher-ranking officer in the normal course of maintenance duties and firefighting.
 Considerable independence of judgment and action is allowed in circumstances of extreme urgency where referral to a supervisor for instruction is not possible.

 ESSENTIAL DUTIES AND RESPONSIBILITIES: